alexlescionok/activity_generator/README.md

 **Future development**

-I want to move this away from the terminal, maybe gamify the experience!
+I want to move this away from the terminal, maybe gamify the experience :video_game: